 If any proposing agency does not have an unexpired, negotiated indirect cost rate by a cognizant Federal agency or TxDOT, the proposing agency may include an indirect cost rate of up to ten percent (10%) of the total amount of Federal funds awarded for all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and sub awards and subcontracts up to the first \$25,000 of each sub award or subcontract.
-The amount claimed as an indirect cost must then be utilized as part of the total of the proposing agency's match contribution.
-Federal funds will not be used to reimburse any portion of the 10%.

 TxDOT will not disperse Federal funds to pay an indirect cost rate to a proposing agency without an unexpired, negotiated rate recognized by the Federal cognizant agency or TxDOT, nor allow an expired rate to be used as part of the agency's match amount.
-If an agency has an expired rate, then the agency may use the 10% rate, and that amount must be used as part of the match contribution.